Waste Diversion Report

 What is the Waste Diversion Report?

 The Waste Diversion Report (WDR) identifies where project construction and demolition materials were delivered for reuse (on-site), salvage (off-site), recycling and landfill disposal.
-The report is required for all projects that received a Seattle Department of Planning & Development (DPD) Building Permit after January 1, 2014 and are $30,000 or more in value.
+The report is required of all demolition projects and all new construction and remodeling projects that are $30,000 in value or more that received a Seattle Department of Planning & Development (DPD) Building Permit after January 1, 2014.
 It must be submitted within 60 days of a project’s Final Inspection Approval date.

 Information required for the Waste Diversion Report form